chrisfarber/saison/Readme.md

 could be a parsed AST, a simple string, a pointer to a file on disk, or even a remote URL whose data should be fetched.

-For this reason, Saison has a polymorphic system for handling content.
+For this reason, saison has a polymorphic system for handling content.

 This system is defined in the `saison.content` namespace, but is pretty simple.
-Essentially, any content that can be represented in Saison must have, at minimum, implementations for the two following multimethods that are dispatched on `type`:
+Essentially, any content that can be represented in saison must have, at minimum, implementations for the two following multimethods that are dispatched on `type`:

 * `content/string`
 * `content/input-stream`

-Beyond this, Saison also has a `saison.content.html` namespace for manipulating HTML data using enlive's AST.
+Beyond this, saison also has a `saison.content.html` namespace for manipulating HTML data using enlive's AST.

 Before using any content from a path, or during a transformation, you